Close

 Verification and Applications

-Always verify current requirements through Singapore's Immigration & Checkpoints Authority (ICA) website, as policies can change.
+Always verify current requirements through Singapore's Immigration & Checkpoints Authority website, as policies can change.
+The processing time for visa applications is three to eight business days from the date of receipt of the complete application.
+The processing fee is US$23.00 per visa application.
 Visa applications are processed through Singapore's overseas missions or authorized agents.

 03